Fundraising legally and responsibly

 - all collection boxes are regularly opened and the contents counted

-- at least two people are involved in handling and recording the money received
+- at least 2 people are involved in handling and recording the money received

 - all cash you collect is banked by your charity as soon as possible without deducting expenses

 Gift Aid is a way for charities to increase the value of donations from UK taxpayers.
 When people donate using Gift Aid, you can reclaim tax from HM Revenue and Customs.
 For every £1 donated, you can claim an extra 25 pence.
 Additionally, under the Gift Aid small donations scheme, some charities are eligible to claim a top-up payment on their small cash donations.

 HM Revenue and Customs advises on Gift Aid, the Gift Aid small donations scheme and other tax matters.
 You can also download Gift Aid declaration forms and helpsheets.